academe/omnipay-helcim/README.md

 or fail a number of times are are sent to the "cancel" URL (the site home page, set up for the account - NOT specific for each form).

 The Hosted Page mode supports `authorize` (aka preAuth) and `purchase` actions ("type" field) only.
 The remaining actions are available through the direct API.
+However, it is not possible to tell which action was used based on the response data, as they are identical in format.
+To ensure the correct method is called (`completeAuthorize()` or `completePurchase()`) some other method needs to be used, most likely a flag in the session.